Penistone, West Yorkshire

 In 1948, the Institution became Netherfield Aged Persons Home.
 The inmates became "residents" with the main block housing males, and the old infirmary block housing females.
 All existing infirmary patients were transferred to NHS hospitals.

 In 1974, the residents were transferred to purpose-built homes and the site was taken over by the local education authority.
-The former workhouse buildings are now used as the sixth-form college of Penistone Grammar School.
+The former workhouse buildings subsequently housed the sixth-form college of Penistone Grammar School.
+Following the construction of new buildings on an adjacent site, the old workhouse blocks were demolished in 2011.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.